Water and Food Security

 Agroecological transition

-A transition from chemical-intensive farming to agroecological approaches is a pressing need in the Indian context to counter environmental degradation and stagnating farmer incomes.
-Our work looks at the drivers, processes, behaviour changes and outcomes, besides innovative sources of finance, that promote such a transition for smallholder farmers in semi-arid contexts in India.
+In India, moving from chemical-intensive farming to agroecological approaches is essential to counter environmental degradation and stagnating farmer incomes.
+Our study looks at what drives this change and the processes involved, besides seeking innovative financial sources for smallholder farmers in semi-arid areas.

 Urban Water and Wastewater

-The Water Programme seeks to enhance water security and flood resilience in cities, leveraging technology, data-driven solutions and collaborative efforts among governments and civil society.
-It also focuses on improving water infrastructure, service delivery and urban governance while tackling urban flooding and water scarcity and promoting nature-based solutions through a participatory approach that integrates technology, governance, and social dynamics beyond traditional infrastructure planning.
+Our programme aims to improve water security and reduce flooding in cities by leveraging technology, data-driven solutions and collaborative efforts among governments and civil society.
+We want to enhance water infrastructure, service delivery and urban governance.
+Our approach includes nature-based solutions that empower local involvement and go beyond traditional infrastructure methods.

 Urban-Water-and-Wastewater